 - Adopt a "Hero Ingredient" Mindset: Resist the urge to create a "kitchen sink" formula with 20 ingredients.
 Focus on one or two high-quality, well-researched hero actives.
 This makes your messaging sharper ("Our Elderberry & Zinc Immune Gummy") and drastically simplifies sourcing and costs.

-- Master the MOQ Conversation: Large Minimum Order Quantities (MOQs) are daunting.
+- Master the MOQ Conversation: Large Minimum Order Quantities (MOQs) can be intimidating.
 Ask potential partners about tandem runs (sharing a production batch with another brand) or phased launch plans.
 Starting with a single, perfect SKU is far smarter than launching three mediocre ones.

 Your Actionable, Step-by-Step Launch Plan